Reforesting Hawai'i’s koa for future generations.

 Seed Selection Program Begins

-To help reforest Hawaii with the genetics of superior koa trees, Siglo began an island-wide seed selection and testing program to expand on the pioneering work done by the Hawaii Agriculture Research Center (HARC).
+To help reforest Hawai'i with the best quality and disease-resistant koa trees, Siglo began an island-wide seed selection and testing program to expand on the pioneering work done by the Hawaii Agriculture Research Center (HARC).

 We evaluated thousands of koa trees in approximately 2,000 acres of native forests.
 Tree climbers were used to collect seeds from the best 42 of those ‘plus’ trees.
 Each tree was numbered and mapped to allow us to revisit in a future collection.
 About 100 seeds from each “mother tree” were sent to HARC for disease testing.
-They exposed hundreds of individually-labeled seedlings to a heavy dose of spores from the fungus that causes koa wilt disease.
-New seedlings from the very best of those families will be used to create future orchards.
+Under laboratory conditions, the saplings were exposed to a heavy dose of spores from the fungus that causes koa wilt disease.
+New seedlings from the very best survivors of those families will be used to create future orchards.

 Wilt Resistance Testing on Seedlings

 Working again with our partners at the Hawaii Agriculture Research Center (HARC), we began a testing program on koa seedlings for genetic resistance to wilt disease.